Susan Danish, Treasurer

 Danish holds a B.S. in speech from Northwestern University, an M.S. in public relations from Boston University, and her M.B.A. from Harvard Business School.
-In addition to her Board service with the Museum, she is the immediate past chair of the Board of the National Human Services Assembly, an association of many of the largest health and human services nonprofits in the United States, and is a trustee of Miss Hall’s School, one of the most innovative and inclusive college-preparatory schools for girls in the country.
-She speaks and writes about women’s leadership.
+In addition to her Board service with the Museum, she is the immediate past chair of the Board of the National Human Services Assembly, an association of many of the largest health and human services nonprofits in the United States, and is a trustee of Miss Hall’s School, one of the most innovative and inclusive college-preparatory schools for girls in the U.S., with students from 14 countries.
+She speaks and writes about women’s leadership, and is currently developing an online women's leadership platform.